Celtikill/static-site/DEMO_AGENDA.md

 **Q: How confident are you in this for production?**
 A: "The patterns are production-ready.
 This specific implementation is MVP - shows the architecture, but needs hardening (WAF, GuardDuty, Config).
 Documented path to production-ready state."

+**Q: Why split bootstrap into two stages?**
+A: "Stage 1 (bootstrap-organization.sh) uses AWS CLI to create accounts and OUs - this avoids chicken-and-egg problems with Terraform state backends that don't exist yet.
+Stage 2 (bootstrap-foundation.sh) uses Terraform once accounts exist to create the infrastructure for deploying more Terraform.
+It also enables trusted access for AWS Account Management, allowing us to set alternate contacts on member accounts."

+**Q: Does this work on macOS?**
+A: "Yes!
+We've ensured bash 3.x compatibility throughout. macOS ships with bash 3.2 by default, and all scripts work without requiring bash 4+ features.
+This was a key requirement during development."

 ---

 ## Presenter Cue Cards